UPDATE: The winter has come and passed, and our brand new Toggl iOS app came along with it! Get it on the App Store by clicking the button below!

 Our goal at Toggl is to make time tracking as effortless as possible, on any device.
-So instead of just redesigning the same app visually, we decided to take a step back and think how can we make time tracking experience on mobile better and smoother overall.
+So instead of just redesigning the same app visually, we decided to take a step back and think about how can we make time tracking experience on mobile better and smoother overall.
 Here is a sneak peek of the things you might expect in the new iOS app.

 We suggest, you pick